stephengeller/sonarr-jackett-qbittorrent/README.md

 username: **admin**
 password: **adminadmin**

+Set this up as a Download Client in Sonarr, pointing to `qbittorrent:8080` as the base URL.

 ### Jackett

-Set this up via Torznap in Sonarr
+Set this up as an indexer via Torznap in Sonarr, pointing to `jackett:9117` as the base URL.

 ## Optional extras